 The United States has a long history of economic growth, a history that shows free-market capitalism to be the engine of social mobility—a highway to the American Dream.

-One of the first undertakings of the economic growth initiative is the 4% Growth Project.
-The project sets an ambitious target of real, sustained GDP growth of four percent annually, or about one percentage point higher than the average rate of growth since the end of World War II.
+That’s why the Bush Institute’s 4% Growth Project sets an ambitious target of real, sustained GDP growth of four percent annually, or about one percentage point higher than the average rate of growth since the end of World War II.
 A four percent growth rate will create good jobs for Americans, reduce the burden of government debt, and greatly increase prosperity.